apache/shenyu-website/content/en/projects/soul/rate-limiter-plugin/index.md

 * If it is a sentinel, cluster and other multi-node configuration in URL, please use `;` for each instance; Division.
 For example, 192.168.1.1:6379; 192.168.1.2:6379。

-* If the user don't use, please disable the plugin in the backgroud.
+* If the user don't use, please disable the plugin in the background.

 ## Plugin Detail